Student Code of Conduct

 3. The interim suspension does not replace the Hearing process.
 An Accused Student is entitled to the Hearing process while on interim suspension.

 1. The Accused Student(s) or Complainant(s) may appeal a finding or sanction determined by the Student Conduct Hearing Panel or by the Student Hearing Officer.
-Notice of intent to appeal must be provided to the Student Conduct Administrator within (3) academic days.
-The appeal is due to the Appeal Board within five (5) academic days of the decision.
+Notice of intent to appeal must be provided to the Student Conduct Administrator within (3) days after the decision.
+The appeal is due to the Appeal Board within five (5) days after the decision.
 Appeals must be in writing and delivered to the Student Conduct Administrator or his/her designee.

 2. Appeals are limited to a review of the record of the Student Conduct Hearing and supporting documents except when presenting new information relevant to the case.
 Appeals must be based on at least one of the following: